Toronto's homeless people deserve a COVID-19 plan

 If there is any place in Canada that should have been first off the mark with a COVID-19 plan for homeless people, it is Toronto.

-Yet we wait, amidst a multi-year long homelessness emergency.
+Yet we wait, amidst a multi-year-long homelessness emergency.

 Across the country, public health officials have neglected to address homelessness in their daily media messaging.